The moment he entered the terminal, he felt the crushing truth of his situation.

 And her eyes!
 He loved looking at her eyes.
 They seemed to glow from within every time she smiled, making her hazel eyes appear so light they’re the color of molten gold.
 He liked the way she carried herself.
 Even at such a young age, she already exuded confidence and strength.
 He’d also seen proof of her quick, sharp mind.
 All in all, she was not really that bad.

-When the Almendrezes became too involved and busy with their import-export business in Cebu the instances of their meeting were greatly minimized, which was just fine with him.
+When the Almendrezes became too involved with their import-export business in Cebu, the instances of their meeting were greatly minimized, which was just fine with him.
 Things got even better when his father agreed to send him to England to finish his studies.
 It gave him the freedom and distance that he needed.

 Still, the arranged marriage between them remained in force, a virtual Damocles’ sword hanging threateningly above him.
 This was the twenty-first century, after all, where men and women were free to follow their hearts, where marriages were no longer dictated by their elders, but decided upon by two people in love.